steinnberg/Sales-volume-prediction/README.md

 # Sales-volume-prediction
 Problem statement
-I am a saler and i want to know the amount of money the customer is willing to pay for the right price given th following attributes: 0) Number of sales of the product
+I am a saler and i want to know the amount of money the customer is willing to pay for the right price given th following attributes:
+0) Number of sales of the product
+1) The price

-1) the price 2) the title of the product 3) the ratings of the price 4) nb_image 5) description score 6) imges score
+2) the title of the product
+3) the ratings of the price
+4) Nulber of images
+5) Description score
+6) Imges score

 The main code in the repository is named: